zengbing15/lumos_doc/docs/guides/config.md

 id: config
 title: Set Up the Config Manager
 ---
-The config manager  (`@ckb-lumos/config-manager`) supports the DApp to boot with a specific chain configuration.
+The config manager  (`@ckb-lumos/config-manager`) supports to launch a DApp with a specific chain configuration.
 All the other components in Lumos can leverage the configuration from the config manager directly.

 A DApp can set up the config manger by using **pre-defined configurations** with the <var>LUMOS_CONFIG_NAME</var> variable or **a local configuration file** with the <var>LUMOS_CONFIG_FILE</var> variable.